Pitirim Sorokin: Personal life and death

-Sorokin married Dr. Helen Baratynskaya, with whom he had two sons, Peter and Sergey.
-His son, Peter P. Sorokin, co-invented the dye laser.
+Sorokin married Dr. Helen Baratynskaya, with whom he had two sons, Peter (1931—2015) and Sergey (1933—2026).
+Peter co-invented the dye laser.

 Sorokin suffered from a severe illness, and after struggling for two years, he died on 10 February 1968, aged 79, in Winchester, Massachusetts.
 A Russian Orthodox service was held at home for the family, followed by an eclectic service at the Memorial Church of Harvard University.

 The University of Saskatchewan currently holds Sorokin's papers in Saskatoon, Canada, where they are available to the public.
 In March 2009, the Sorokin Research Center was established at Syktyvkar State University facilities in Syktyvkar, Republic of Komi, for the purpose of research and publication of archive materials, mainly from the collection at the University of Saskatchewan.
 The first research project, "Selected Correspondence of Pitirim Sorokin: Scientist from Komi on The Service of Humanity" (in Russian), has been drafted and will be in print in the fall of 2009 in Russia.